simonmichael/hledger_site/src/print-.md

 # print: show whole transactions

+Now that we have data, let's explore some of hledger's reports.

 The `print` command shows whole transactions (journal entries), much as they appear in the journal:
 ```
 $ hledger print